ChocolateStrawberryVanilla/Bean-Battles-Custom-Maps-mod/README.md

 * Fixed circular references

 ### July 19, 2025
-* Made lobby names normal by default (no more tacking on the custom map name to the lobby name)
+* ~~Made lobby names normal by default (no more tacking on the custom map name to the lobby name)~~
     * Kept a "custom map name in lobby name" file patch that can replace the "Patches.cs" to bring back the old system when compiling the dll
     * Added the name of the map you're missing to the "missing map" error message to compensate for the lobby name changes
+* Will update normal lobby name implementation to respect new key handling, eventually